What do you think makes a stay at The Galley of Lorne Inn unique?

 After a thrilling day exploring the local area, guests can enjoy drinks on the lochside deck, before dining on freshly-caught fish or seafood, or locally-reared meat or game.

-What style cuisine is on offer at The Galley of Lorne Inn?
+What food do you serve at The Galley of Lorne Inn?

 The Galley has earned a great reputation for using only the very best locally-sourced ingredients, especially with its meat and fish dishes, and for working with the seasons to produce a sensitive and exciting menu.
 Some fresh produce is even grown by The Galley itself.

-What is the signature dish at The Galley of Lorne Inn?
+Does the chef at The Galley of Lorne Inn have a signature dish?

 Local hand-dived scallops, pan-seared and accompanied by black pudding, bacon and micro salad.